MeghanaCode/MUSEC/README.md

 1. First the manifest files are obtained through Genomic Data Commons (GDC) data portal (https://portal.gdc.cancer.gov/analysis_page?app=CohortBuilder&tab=general) through this you can choose the project and cancer.
 Then [filter](./Preprocessing/Manifest_files_filtering) so only the samples with both RNA data and mutect data are kept.

-2. Start the [download](./Preprocessing/Download) of RNA and Mutect files
+2. Start the [download](./Preprocessing/Download) of RNA and Mutect files.

 3. Once mutect files are downloaded, prepare mutation list and fasta files through running the [step 1-3 preprocessing](Preprocessing/MutationList) Rscipts.

 4. Once the RNA bamfiles have completed downloading convert them to [fastq](./Preprocessing/Download).

-6. Prepare parameter file which where the file paths are for input
+5. Prepare parameter file which where the file paths are for input

-7. Run MAX
+6. Run MAX